 This article is a guest post contribution by Sugan G. Let’s read about his travel experience to Gandikota fort.

 Gandikota (Gandi + Kota) means the fort by the gorge in Telugu.
 The village is contained within the walls of the fort.
 Like most of the villages in India, Gandikota looked rustic and rural too.
 Houses are built with stones arranged one above the other in a primitive way.
 There are very few cemented houses.
-Some of the houses use the fort’s walls or remainings as a support and is built around it which makes it look more like a makeshift arrangement.
+Some of the houses use the fort’s walls or remainings as a support and are built around it, making it look more like a makeshift arrangement.

 History of Gandikota Fort

 Historical records of Gandikota are found in inscriptions all around the Kadapa district.
 It also mentions the travel diaries of French jeweller and traveller— Jean-Baptiste Tavernier— who visited Gandikota just a couple of days after Mir Jumla of Golconda won the fort.